sap-tutorials/Tutorials/tutorials/hana-cloud-migration/hana-cloud-migration.md

   - Examples of how to identify and migrate schema objects, data, and HDI projects

 ## Overview
 SAP HANA Cloud is a database-as-a service and it is one of the many services of the [SAP Business Technology Platform](https://help.sap.com/docs/btp).
-"Database-as-a-service" means that SAP manages updates, hardware, backups, etc.  One of the benefits of SAP HANA Cloud is that it that it can be easily resized, as described at [Managing SAP HANA Database Instances](https://help.sap.com/docs/HANA_CLOUD/9ae9104a46f74a6583ce5182e7fb20cb/649092e9d9be41c59930179ce4f3d59e.html).
+"Database-as-a-service" means that SAP manages updates, hardware, backups, etc.  One of the benefits of SAP HANA Cloud is that it that it can be easily resized, as described at [Managing SAP HANA Database Instances](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-administration-guide/managing-sap-hana-database-instances).
 New features are released quarterly.
-For further details, see [What Is SAP HANA Cloud](https://help.sap.com/docs/HANA_CLOUD/f4997718ff9d45f49f90f5d01d16d5a0/2f0c5e3dc11d4eb8a1d6cb878a311f43.html).
+For further details, see [Introduction to SAP HANA Cloud](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-getting-started-guide/introduction-to-sap-hana-cloud).

 This tutorial will illustrate steps taken to migrate a small sample dataset from an [on-premise SAP HANA database](https://help.sap.com/docs/SAP_HANA_PLATFORM) to [SAP HANA Cloud](https://help.sap.com/docs/HANA_CLOUD).
 It does not cover the migration of content from XS Classic, which was deprecated in July 2017 with the release of SAP HANA 2.0 SPS02.
 If you need to migrate XS Classic applications, please see [SAP HANA XS Advanced Migration Guide](https://help.sap.com/docs/SAP_HANA_PLATFORM/58d81eb4c9bc4899ba972c9fe7a1a115/2aa5aa246a704e199cd06ca5c84d1155.html).